matushorvath/xzintbit/doc/Language.md

 ### Pseudo-instructions `cal` and `ret`

 These instructions support function calls.
-They generates multiple actual Intcode instructions in the background.
-Essentially this is just syntactic sugar, you could implement functions without `cal` and `ret`, it would just be less convenient
+They generate multiple actual Intcode instructions at compile time.
+Essentially these are just syntactic sugar.
+You could implement functions without `cal` and `ret`, it would just be less convenient.

 ```asm
     cal my_function